anfe67/EUROBIS-QC/README.md

 been provided.
 Instructions to modify the lookup database can be found in the specific documentation.

 #### Local Installation
-Once all the configuration is performed, the project can be installing by running the setup file, in the eurobis-qc
+Once all the configuration is performed, the project can be installed by running the setup file, in the eurobis-qc
 directory:

 ```commandline